rustfoundation/safety-critical-rust-consortium-rfcs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the relevant Consortium repo.
-Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+Once an RFC becomes "active" then authors may implement it and submit the change as a pull request to the relevant Consortium repo.
+Being "active" is not a rubber stamp, and in particular still does not mean the change will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the change and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a developer or writer has been assigned the task of implementing the feature.
-While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers or writers will take on responsibility for implementing their accepted feature.
+Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a developer or writer has been assigned the task of implementing the change.
+While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers or writers will take on responsibility for implementing their accepted change.

 Modifications to "active" RFCs can be done in follow-up pull requests.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release of an impacted Consortium artifact.
+We strive to write each RFC in a manner that it will reflect the final design of the change; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release of an impacted Consortium artifact.